A call to develop evidence-based interventions to reduce sexually transmitted infections in juvenile justice populations

 Digital Object Identifier (DOI)

 Gates, Madison L.; Staples-Horne, Michelle; Cartier, Jeanne; Best, Candace; Stone, Rebecca; Walker, Veronica; Hastings, Beverly; Yoo, Wonsuk; Webb, Nancy C.; and Braithwaite, Ronald L., "A call to develop evidence-based interventions to reduce sexually transmitted infections in juvenile justice populations" (2016).
-Neurobiology.
+Translational Neuroscience.
 891.